pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 pub fn try_new(x: T) -> Result<Box<T>, AllocError>

-)Allocates memory on the heap then places x
+allocator_api)Allocates memory on the heap then places x into it,

 returning an error if the allocation fails